-The Title IX Investigator will send written notice and conduct interviews with the Complainant, the Respondent, and any witnesses or individuals with pertinent information.
+The Title IX Investigator will conduct interviews with the Complainant, the Respondent, and any witnesses or individuals with pertinent information.
 The interviews may be recorded and will be summarized in written form by the Title IX Investigator.
-All interview participants will be reminded of their obligations not to retaliate against any individual for participating in a Title IX investigation.
+Witnesses will be informed of the potential for compromising the investigation by disclosing information about the matter and the expectation that they keep such information confidential.
+They will also be notified that sharing information might be construed as retaliatory.